cmusphinx/g2p-seq2seq/README.md

   g2p_seq2seq --model_dir model_folder_path --freeze
 ```

+File "frozen_model.pb" will appeared in "model_folder_path" directory after launching previous command.
+And now, if you run one of the decoding modes, program will load and use this frozen graph.

 To reproduce the following results, train the model on CMUdict dictionaries during 50 epochs:
 ```
 --max_epochs 50